 A: If the service of food or drinks is not the primary purpose of the establishment or chain, then it would not be considered a Fast Food Establishment.

 Q: How much can an employer charge a fast food employee for an employer-provided meal?

 A: Under the Hospitality Wage Order's provisions for non-service employees the meal credit amount varies depending on the geographical region an employee works in and the size of the employer.
 See our Summary of Wage Order Rates and Credits for the Hospitality Industry for detailed amounts.

 Q: How much does an employer have to pay a fast food employee who maintains his or her own uniform?

 A: Under the Hospitality Wage Order, the amount owed for uniform maintenance depends on the number of hours an employee works each week, the geographical region they work in and the size of the employer.
 See our guidance document LS 400 for more information about uniforms and the 'wash and wear exemption' in the Hospitality Industry.

 Q: Will there be any future changes in allowances/credits for fast food employees?

 A: Yes.
-For current amounts, see the Summary of Wage Order Rates and Credits for the Hospitality Industry.
+For current and future amounts, see the Summary of Wage Order Rates and Credits for the Hospitality Industry.